Florida Accredited Medical Assistant Schools and Programs

 Florida Medical Assistant Certification Requirements

 Those who are in the medical assistant profession in the state of Florida are not formally required to hold national certifications.
-However, this doesn’t mean that all current and aspiring medical assistants shouldn’t seek to acquire the certifications available, since doing so can enhance one’s career prospects, earning potential, and upward mobility.
+However, this doesn’t mean that all current and aspiring medical assistants shouldn’t seek to acquire the certifications available since doing so can enhance one’s career prospects, earning potential, and upward mobility.

-• Provide proof of having completed a medical assisting program which has been accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP) or by the Accrediting Bureau of Health Education Schools (ABHES)
+• Provide proof of having completed a medical assisting program that has been accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP) or by the Accrediting Bureau of Health Education Schools (ABHES)

 • Programs must be composed of both theoretical (in-class/online instruction) and clinical components which introduce students to administrative and clinical topics like:

-• CMAs credentials are valid for a 60 month period, and can be renewed by completing a certain amount of continuing education hours or by passing a recertification exam
+• CMAs credentials are valid for a 60-month period and can be renewed by completing a certain amount of continuing education hours or by passing a recertification exam

 • Path I: Completion of a traditional, college-level medical assistant program which has: